 Analysis of the government and politics in major industrialized countries with particular emphasis on political culture, political institutions, policies, and electoral process and behavior.

-Prerequisites: POLS 151 or POLS 155 or permission of instructor.
-Offered alternate years, spring semesters.
-(3 sem. hrs.)
+POLS 151 or POLS 155 or permission of instructor

 POLS 401.
 Senior Seminar and Thesis in Political Science